thk123/se4be-website/index.md

 ### Seminar D: Code Review

 A code review process improves code quality and shares knowledge amongst developers.
-This seminar will teach developers a system for efficently reviewing code, focusing on what is important to improve.
+This seminar will teach developers a system for efficiently reviewing code, focusing on what is important to improve.

 **A code review process will upskill your developers and improve the quality of your code.**